Oserhir/Fake-Store-API-nodejs/README.md

 # My Ecommerce Software Requirements

-Goal : Build an ecommerce website using Node js, React , Express js, and Mongoose.
+Goal : developed an end to end Ecommerce web Application using Node js, React , Express js, and Mongoose.

 I use Express on NodeJs for the server, MongoDB to store data as document in JSON format and Mongoose for modeling.